caredox/aws_ssm_provider/README.md

 # aws_ssm_provider

-A configuration provider for Distillery which handles AWS SSM parameters.
+A configuration provider for Mix which handles AWS SSM parameters.

 ## Usage

-This package is intended to be used in conjunction with [Distillery Config Providers](https://hexdocs.pm/distillery/config/runtime.html#config-providers).
+This package is intended to be used in conjunction with Mix Config.Providers in Elixir 1.9+

 To generate the file the config provider will read, run a command similar to

 ```bash